Connecting Knowers, Doers, and Learners!

 Thanks to a collaboration with the Canadian Council for Ecological Areas (CCEA), CPPCL is pleased to offer a stream of plenary speakers to present on Conservation Financing With a Special Focus on Parks and Protected Areas.
 Planned topics include:

-- Indigenous Conservation Financing
+- Private Land Conservation

-- Project Finance for Permanence
+- Coast Funds and Project Finance for Permanence

 These sessions are open to all eSummit attendees and will guide a face-to-face CCEA workshop in late March on "Systems and Management Planning with Conservation Finance in Mind"